Hello Everyone: Welcome to my website.

 I am now on Facebook and I try to keep in touch with everyone

 The seminars are limited to six students to make sure each student gets exclusive time and attention.
+The days are a combination of classes and play.
+Each seminar is a La Veta Experience with daily half hour visits to various private artist studios and a photography trip to record the beautiful surrounding area.
 The five-day seminars ensure a firm grasp of the subject and students can return home to finish their projects without worry!

 For further information please check out the Seminar Studio Section.

 I have consolidated my Elegant and Floral stitch books into one wonderful stitch dictionary.
 It is titled Judith Baker Montanos Essential Stitch Guide and will be available in hardcover in May 2016.
 I am delighted with the results as it contains new materials and 180 stitches.

 You can order an autographed copy on my website along with my other books.